thatrobotguy/ABB_IRB_1600_Setup/README.md

 ![Image of network options](https://github.com/thatrobotguy/WPI_ABB_IRB_1600_Setup/blob/master/networkoptions.png)

 Then you click `edit`.
-Now, go to the IPv4 settings tab and set the `Method` to `Manual` and then click `add`.
+Now, go to the IPv4 settings tab and set the `Method` to `Manual`. now you need to enter the address and netmask and then click `add`.
 Set your machine IP like this:

 ![Image of ipv4 settings](https://github.com/thatrobotguy/WPI_ABB_IRB_1600_Setup/blob/master/ipv4_settings.png)